th3realAyo/th3realAyo/README.md

 ## Hi there 👋

-My name is Damilola, and I am computer science graduate from EKSU[https://eksuportal.eksu.edu.ng/] interested in everything that entails Data, be it Analytics, Finance or Warehousing.
+My name is Damilola, and I am computer science graduate from [EKSU](https://eksuportal.eksu.edu.ng/) interested in everything that entails Data, be it Analytics, Finance or Warehousing.

-- 🔭 I’m currently working on my portfolio-projects[https://github.com/th3realAyo/SQL-Portfolio-Projects] to make it easier for my next prospective employer see some of the things I have worked on.
+- 🔭 I’m currently working on my [portfolio-projects](https://github.com/th3realAyo/SQL-Portfolio-Projects) to make it easier for my next prospective employer see some of the things I have built in the past.
 - 🌱 I’m currently learning SQL using the Microsft SQL Server and taking up a beginner course on Power BI.
-- 👯 I’m looking to collaborate on projects that speaks data generally, deep analysis, data visualization and ambiguous querying with SQL.
+- 👯 I’m looking to collaborate on projects that speaks data generally, exploaratory data analysis, data visualization and financial querying with SQL.
-- 📫 How to reach me: mail me on Gmail[adegunted@gmail.com]
+- 📫 How to reach me: mail me on [Gmail](adegunted@gmail.com)

 <!--
 **th3realAyo/th3realAyo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.